-In accordance with the Financial-Supervisory-Securities-Corporate-1100498861 dated March 26, 2021, from 2020 fiscal year, the Company set aside special reserve for after-tax net profit of the current year that is part of the disability assistance insurance.
+In accordance with the Financial-Supervisory-Securities-Corporate-11004908861 dated March 26, 2021, the Company set aside special capital reserve for after-tax net profit of the current year that is part of the disability assistance insurance from the 2020 fiscal year.
 If the net profit after tax in the current year is not enough to be set aside, it shall be supplemented in subsequent years.
 If there is a loss in the disability assistance insurance in subsequent years, it may be reversed from the special capital reserve.